Skip to main content

 type Config struct {

-// Next defines a function to skip this middleware when returned true.
+// Next defines a function to skip this middleware when it returns true.
 If this function returns true

 // and no other handlers are defined for the route, Fiber will return a status 404 Not Found, since